 Loss of smell

-With recurrent acute sinusitis or chronic sinusitis, tests may be done.
-Your child may have tests to check for bacteria, allergies, or polyps.
-X-rays or CT scans may also be done.
+With recurrent acute sinusitis or chronic sinusitis, your child may need tests.
+These may be to check for bacteria, allergies, or polyps.
+Your child may also need X-rays or CT scans.
 In some cases, your child may be referred to an ear, nose, and throat (ENT) specialist.
-If so, the doctor may use an endoscope (a long, thin instrument like a telescope) to look into the sinus openings.
+If so, the doctor may use a long, thin instrument (endoscope) to look into the sinus openings.

 Acute sinusitis may get better on its own.
 When it doesn’t, your child’s doctor may prescribe: